alxm8/SharingIsCaring/README.md

 ii $profile;
 ```
 ## Windows $Profile Functions
 Functions can be added to your powershell profile file found in the $profile path.
-I have adedd some useful functions and linked the location of them in this gitub below.
+I have added some useful functions and linked the location of them in this gitub below.
 [Functions](https://github.com/alxm8/SharingIsCaring/blob/master/Powershell/Profile/profilefunctionsandvars.ps1)
 ### Example
 ```